rmoralespp/flask_typed_routes/docs/body.md

 To declare a request body, you use Pydantic models with all their power and benefits

+By default, the library interprets a Pydantic model used as a type annotation in a function signature as a request body model.
+However, if you only want to validate specific fields in the request body, you can use the `Body` Field annotation.

 !!! note
-    By default, the library interprets a Pydantic model used as a type annotation in a function signature as a request body model.
-However, if you only want to validate specific fields in the request body, you can use the `Body()` annotation.
+    This `Body` Field is an extension of Pydantic's [field](https://pydantic-docs.helpmanual.io/concepts/fields/)

 Basic Usage of request Body Validation: